DalmiroVenturini/Amazon-Deivery-LeadTime-Prediction/README.md

   -  Product Details: Price, category, etc.
   -  Shipping Details: Mode, year, month, weekday, lead time, etc.
   -  Sales Data: Profit, delivery status, etc.

+# Assumptions:
+  -  Each row, entry represents a customer order.
+  -  Each customer order is associated to one unit product sale.

 After initial analysis, the focus was narrowed down to the Top 10 products generating the highest profit, with further modeling applied to the most profitable product: Field & Stream Sportsman 16 Gun Fire Safe.

 # Analysis and Approach